keep-starknet-strange/madara/benchmarking/README.md

 Steps to follow :

-- Install the dependencies using `yarn install`
+- Install the dependencies using
+  `yarn install && cd ../tests && npm install && npm run build && cd ../benchmarking`
 - Make sure you've built the project using `cd .. && cargo build --release`
 - Run the benchmark using `yarn test:ci`.
-If it does not work, just run `sh ../scripts/run_node.sh` and in another terminal run `yarn test` where x is the benchmark you want to run.
+If it does not work, just run `cd .. && sh ./scripts/run_node.sh` and in another terminal run `yarn test:x` where x is the benchmark you want to run.

 The following benchmarks are available :